-With the official opening of Memorial University’s Core Science Facility (CSF) scheduled for September, units moving into the building are busy this summer packing up and moving equipment and supplies.
+With the opening of Memorial University’s Core Science Facility (CSF) scheduled for September, units moving into the building were busy this summer packing up and moving equipment and supplies.

 The 480,000-square-foot building is the university’s biggest infrastructure project for the St. John’s campus since 1961.

 It will provide modern and collaborative research and laboratory teaching spaces primarily for the Faculty of Science and the Faculty of Engineering and Applied Science.